 A. The main reason is the style.
 After the Art Deco movement from the 1920’s to the 1940’s designers tended to go for simpler more streamlined designs that in some way reflected other technologies of the time (aircraft, cars, architecture).
 Then by the 1990’s a very minimalist approach had left people cold and they looked back to the Mid Century furniture that was still very modern in style but had the added warmth of the materials used at the time.
 In the 1990’s the price of Mid Century furniture began to rise as demand grew, by the time of the World Wide Recession the prices dropped off but recovered and grew after the economy recovered proving that the popularity of Mid Century furniture is more than a passing fad.

 Q. How do I use Mid Century or Vintage/Retro furniture in my home?

 A. The more effective way of incorporating Mid Century Modern furniture into your home is to mix Mid Century pieces with furniture from other periods or styles.
 A 1960’s sideboard and lamp with an Asian rug and Grannies old rocking chair with some contemporary cushions for example.
 It is a great way to express your own personal style.
 If you live in a 1970’s house with all 1970’s furniture it would seem like you are living in a museum so the idea is to mix and match, have fun, and see how placing different pieces together can recontextualize them.

 Q. How am I saving the world by buying Retro/Vintage or Mid Century Furniture?

-A. As we sit back in our comfy retro arm chair we can be excused for a little self indulgent, fuzzy, warm feeling knowing we have held the throwaway society at bay by reusing a perfectly good piece of furniture.
+A. As we sit back in our comfy, retro arm chair we can be excused for experiencing a little self indulgent, fuzzy, warm feeling knowing we have held the throwaway society at bay by reusing a perfectly good piece of furniture.
 Seriously though it is something to consider.
 Also that we are conserving our cultural history; many of these pieces of furniture are fine examples of developments in our industrial and creative output of the time.